Blockades on Canada-US border continue as protests swell

 Pandemic restrictions have been far stricter there than in the U.S., but Canadians have largely supported them.
 The vast majority of Canadians are vaccinated, and the COVID-19 death rate is one-third that of the United States.

-Earlier this week in New Zealand, protesters rolled up to Parliament grounds in a convoy of cars and trucks and set up camp.
-Police have taken a hands-off approach after initial attempts to remove them resulted in physical confrontations.

-Parliament Speaker Trevor Mallard on Friday ordered his staff to turn on the lawn's sprinklers to douse them and to play Barry Manilow tunes and the 1990s hit "Macarena" over loudspeakers to annoy them.
-Protesters responded by playing their own songs, including Twisted Sister's "We're Not Gonna Take It."

 Householder reported from Windsor, and Gillies from Toronto.
-Ted Shaffrey contributed from Ottawa, Ontario.
-Thomas Adamson in Paris and Nick Perry in Wellington, New Zealand, contributed to this story.
+Associated Press writer Ted Shaffrey in Ottawa, Ontario, contributed to this report.

 Caption